Vintage Television: History

 In 1978, Vintage Enterprises was founded by the brothers Carlos "Bobong" Vélez and Ricky Vélez.
 Its first major program was the coverage of the Philippine Basketball Association games in 1982.
-The games were initially aired at City2 Television from 1982 to 1983, then transferred to the Maharlika Broadcasting System in 1984.
+The games were initially aired at City 2 Television/BBC from 1982 to 1985, then transferred to the People's Television Network in 1986 after BBC was sequestered by the government after the People Power Revolution and its frequencies were returned to ABS-CBN upon its reopening a few months later.
 Other shows like Blow by Blow and Hot Stuff began airing in 1994.

 Vintage Enterprises transferred to the Intercontinental Broadcasting Corporation for launching of VTV Primetime block in 1996.
 It was renamed Vintage Television in 1998 and produced more programs for IBC.
 The company was acquired by media giant Viva Entertainment in 1999 following the effects of the 1997 Asian financial crisis, making the Velez group being part of the Viva Entertainment group with Viva as surviving entity, In 2000, Vintage Television was renamed as Viva TV as the primetime sports and entertainment block on IBC, at this time it also known as corporate name, Viva-Vintage Sports Inc. until March 1, 2003.